dbt-labs/docs.getdbt.com/website/docs/docs/deploy/job-commands.md

 Job command failures can mean different things for different commands.
 Here are some reasons why a job command may fail:

-1. **Failure at`dbt run`** &mdash; [`dbt run`](/reference/commands/run) executes compiled sql model files against the current target database.
+- **Failure at`dbt run`** &mdash; [`dbt run`](/reference/commands/run) executes compiled sql model files against the current target database.
 It will fail if there is an error in any of the built models.
-    - Tests on upstream resources prevent downstream resources from running and a failed test will skip them.
+Tests on upstream resources prevent downstream resources from running and a failed test will skip them.

-2. **Failure at `dbt test`** &mdash;  [`dbt test`](/reference/commands/test) runs tests defined on models, sources, snapshots, and seeds.
+- **Failure at `dbt test`** &mdash;  [`dbt test`](/reference/commands/test) runs tests defined on models, sources, snapshots, and seeds.
 A test can pass, fail, or warn depending on its [severity](reference/resource-configs/severity).
-    - Only an error stops the next step, unless you set [warnings as errors](/reference/global-configs#warnings-as-errors)
+Only an error stops the next step, unless you set [warnings as errors](/reference/global-configs#warnings-as-errors)

-3. **Failure at `dbt build`** &mdash; [`dbt build`](/reference/commands/build) runs models, tests, snapshots, and seeds.
+- **Failure at `dbt build`** &mdash; [`dbt build`](/reference/commands/build) runs models, tests, snapshots, and seeds.
 This command is a series of commands in itself, partial failures.
-For example, if `dbt seed` is successfull, but `dbt run` isn't, then it treated as a failure (exit code 1).
+For example, if `dbt seed` is successfull, but `dbt run` isn't, then it's treated as a failure with an Exit code 1.

-## About Selectors ##
+## About selectors

 - If a [`select`](/reference/node-selection/set-operators) matches multiple nodes and one of the nodes fails, then the job will have an exit code `1` and the subsequent command will fail.
 If you specified the [`—fail-fast`](/reference/global-configs#failing-fast) flag, then the first failure will stop the entire connection for any models that are in-progress.

 - If a selector does not match any nodes, it is not constituted as a failure

 ## Related docs